isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Connecting BBB To Its Past: Street Art, Sketches and An Ode.md

 Guided by the Development Guide Plan (DGP), buildings in the areas including former school buildings, cinemas, shophouses and book stores were redeveloped as offices, shopping centres and hotels.
 Some were conserved and turned into museums and cultural and heritage spaces.

 The sliders below show some of these buildings.
-Click on the images to interact with the sliders.
+Click on the images to interact with them.

 |   |
 |:-----:|